 THIS DATE IN HISTORY: May 13

-2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period.
-The Bruins rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden to win the Eastern Conference Quarterfinal.
+2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period when they rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden and win their Eastern Conference Quarterfinal series.

-Bergeron caps the comeback when he beats Toronto goaltender James Reimer at 6:05 of overtime.
+Bergeron caps the comeback when he beats Toronto goalie James Reimer at 6:05 of overtime.

 1975: The defending champion Philadelphia Flyers earn a return trip to the Stanley Cup Final by defeating the New York Islanders 4-1 at the Spectrum in Game 7 of the Semifinals, The Flyers bring out their lucky charm, Kate Smith, for a live version of "God Bless America"; Islanders captain Ed Westfall presents her with flowers before the music starts.
-But once the puck drops the night belongs to Philadelphia's Rick MacLeish, who scores twice in a three-goal first period and caps his hat trick by scoring an empty-net goal.
-The Islanders come up one win short of rallying from 3-0 deficits in back-to-back series.
+But once the puck drops the night belongs to Philadelphia's Rick MacLeish, who scores twice in a three-goal first period and completes his hat trick by scoring an empty-net goal.
+The Islanders come up one win short of winning a second straight series after losing the first three games.

-1980: Islanders defenseman Denis Potvin scores the first overtime power-play goal in the history of the Cup Final, giving New York a 4-3 victory against Philadelphia in Game 1 at the Spectrum.
-Potvin assists on the tying goal by Stefan Persson with 3:42 remaining in the third period, then beats Pete Peeters at 4:08 of overtime, one second before a penalty to Jim Watson would have expired.
+1980: Denis Potvin scores the first overtime power-play goal in the history of the Cup Final, giving the Islanders a 4-3 victory against Philadelphia in Game 1 at the Spectrum.
+Potvin assists on the tying goal by fellow defenseman Stefan Persson with 3:42 remaining in the third period, then beats Pete Peeters at 4:08 of overtime, one second before a penalty to Jim Watson would have expired.
 It turns out to be the only victory by the road team in the six-game series.

-1993: The Los Angeles Kings advance to the conference finals for the first time in their 26-year history.
-Wayne Gretzky scores one goal and has two assists in a 5-3 victory against the visiting Vancouver Canucks in Game 6 of the Smythe Division Final.
+1993: The Los Angeles Kings advance to the conference finals for the first time when Wayne Gretzky scores one goal and has two assists in a 5-3 victory against the visiting Canucks in Game 6 of the Smythe Division Final.
 Gretzky sets up second-period goals by Tomas Sandstrom and Warren Rychel before scoring an unassisted goal midway through the third period.
-It's the first time since entering the NHL in 1967 that the Kings win multiple Stanley Cup Playoff series in the same year.
+It's the first time since entering the NHL in 1967 that the Kings win multiple playoff series in the same year.

 2006: Jason Pominville becomes the first player in playoff history to score a series-ending shorthanded goal in overtime.
 His goal at 2:26 of OT gives the Buffalo Sabres a 3-2 win against the Ottawa Senators in Game 5 of the Eastern Conference Semifinals.